Whittier Trust Names New Vice President and Portfolio Manager to Whittier Trust Company in Newport Beach

-NEWPORT BEACH, CA / ACCESSWIRE / July 21, 2021 / Whittier Trust Company is excited to congratulate Rebecca Cummins, who was recently promoted to Vice President, Portfolio Manager within the firm.
+NEW PORT BEACH, CA / ACCESSWIRE / July 26, 2021 / Whittier Trust Company is excited to congratulate Mason Carpenter, who was recently promoted to Vice President and Portfolio Manager within the firm.

-Rebecca started with Whittier Trust at the beginning of 2019 and has been an impactful member of the Investment Team.
-Rebecca works with high net worth families and their philanthropic foundations, investment portfolios that are individually tailored for each clients' unique circumstances.
-Rebecca's investment research is focused on the financial sector.
-She has had several media appearances on Bloomberg Radio, Bloomberg TV, and Yahoo Finance TV, discussing views on the financial sector and opportunities in the current investment environment.
+Mason began his career with Whittier Trust in 2018 and has proven himself by providing outstanding value to the Orange County office and Investment Team as a whole.
+Mason is the lead investment manager on over 40 relationships totaling over $450 million of AUM.
+He is responsible for analyzing companies in the Energy and Materials sectors, as well as assisting in the management of the company's fixed income strategies.
+Mason manages portfolios for individual high-net-worth clients, foundations, and endowments and is based in the company's Newport Beach office in Orange County.

-Prior to joining Whittier Trust, Rebecca was a senior fixed-income analyst at Thornburg Investment Management, where she researched and invested primarily in fixed-income securities.
-Prior to that, she was an investment strategies analyst with Natixis Global Asset Management in Boston, MA.
+Prior to joining Whittier Trust, Mason was a Supervisor at Pacific Investment Management Company (PIMCO) in the company's Legal and Compliance department, where he focused on trade and portfolio compliance.
+Prior to joining PIMCO, Mason was an Associate at FMV Opinions, Inc., where he performed valuations for both C and S corporations, partnerships and limited liability companies.
+Prior to working in the finance industry, Mason worked for the Department of Defense.

 For more information or upcoming events, contact Brandi J. Fields at, BFields@whittiertrust.com, or visit www.whittiertrust.com.